6 Ways AI Is Improving the Digital Workplace

 2. Improving Intelligent Marketing

-As companies undertake significant digital transformation initiatives, it is also becoming clear that artificial intelligence (AI) is no longer just an interesting idea, according to Katrin Ribant, Chief Security Officer and co-founder of Datorama, a builder of virtual environments based in Greece.
+As companies undertake significant digital transformation initiatives, it is also becoming clear that artificial intelligence (AI) is no longer just an interesting idea, according to Katrin Ribant, Chief Solutions Officer and co-founder of Datorama, a marketing intelligence company based in New York City.
 “AI-enabled solutions are already changing how work gets done in marketing, customer experience and customer service departments.
 These departments are already aware of how AI can meet their various needs and streamline certain processes,” she said.

 According to Ribant, the future decision makers will look to the vendors that AI-driven specializations.
 “Moving forward, professionals in these fields will look to vendors who can provide specific AI-driven features on top of their core offerings”.